-In talking with other hypnotherapists and psychotherapists it’s clear that many have only a small range of techniques and interventions to draw upon.
-We believe it’s important that hypnotherapists and psychotherapists have a wide range of interventions (treatment elements) to draw upon to create tailored and flexible treatment plans for each client.
+We believe that it's important for hypnotherapists and psychotherapists to have a wide range of interventions (treatment elements) to draw upon to create tailored and flexible treatment plans for each client.

 Here's the current list of evidence-based interventions covered in our Diploma in Cognitive Behavioural Hypnotherapy – please note that for each intervention there maybe several different imagery techniques that can be used.

 Each technique falls within the “Cognitive Behavioural” approach – and so while what you learn is “technically eclectic” (a wide range and number of different techniques) they are all “theoretically coherent” (i.e. the techniques fall within the same sort of theory of human experience, how we get stuck and how we can get “unstuck”).

 1. Psycho-Education about hypnosis, CBT, or the nature of the problem.